 According to the US Mint's PDF brochure the thickness of 1/10th oz.
-Gold American Eagles should be 1.26mm. (http://www.usmint.gov/downloads/mint_programs/am_eagles/AmerEagleGold.pdf ).
-NorthWest Territorial Mint also lists it at 1.26mm thick (http://bullion.nwtmint.com/gold_americaneagle.php)
+Gold American Eagles should be 1.26mm. (https://www.usmint.gov/downloads/mint_programs/am_eagles/AmerEagleGold.pdf ).
+NorthWest Territorial Mint also lists it at 1.26mm thick (https://bullion.nwtmint.com/gold_americaneagle.php)

-Gainesville Coins and many other web vendors and websites show the thickness as 1.19mm. (http://www.gainesvillecoins.com/products/159179/2012-1-10-oz-gold-american-eagle.aspx and http://www.bing.com/search?q=1.19mm+gold+eagle)
+Gainesville Coins and many other web vendors and websites show the thickness as 1.19mm. (https://www.gainesvillecoins.com/products/159179/2012-1-10-oz-gold-ameri... and https://www.bing.com/search?q=1.19mm+gold+eagle)